drashna/qmk_mkdocs/docs/isp_flashing_guide.md

     Pro Micro VCC      <-> Keyboard VCC
     Pro Micro GND      <-> Keyboard GND

+!!! note
-!> Note that the 10/B6 pin on the Pro Micro is wired to the RESET/RST pin on the keyboard's controller.  ***DO NOT*** wire the RESET pin on the Pro Micro to the RESET on the keyboard.
+    The 10/B6 pin on the Pro Micro is wired to the RESET/RST pin on the keyboard's controller.  ***DO NOT*** wire the RESET pin on the Pro Micro to the RESET on the keyboard.

 ## Flashing Your Keyboard